Frequently Asked Questions

 A general override is the only way for residents to approve additional funding to maintain or improve services beyond what the 2.5% limit allows

-Marblehead has consistently supported debt exclusion overrides for projects like the Brown School, Abbot Hall, the High School roof, and major equipment purchases.
+Marblehead has consistently supported debt exclusion overrides for projects like the Brown School construction, Mary Alley building renovation, High School roof replacement, and major equipment purchases.

 However, Marblehead has not passed a general override since 2005 to support day-to-day municipal and school operations.